BOTOX®, Dysport® & XEOMIN®: What Are the Differences?

 Let’s start with the most widely known formulation.
 BOTOX is an injectable neuromodulator made of botulinum toxin A. When expertly injected into selected muscles, it relaxes them to prevent repeated contractions that may lead to wrinkles over time.
 Forehead lines, glabellar lines, and crow’s feet are treated effectively with BOTOX.
 Learn more about why it’s so popular in this previous blog post.

-It typically takes our highly skilled doctors—Dr. Shehla Ebrahim, Dr. Amanda Maloney, and Dr. Cindy Huang—between 15 and 30 minutes to deliver the product through a short series of injections.
+It typically takes our highly skilled doctors—Dr. Shehla Ebrahim and Our TEAM—between 15 and 30 minutes to deliver the product through a short series of injections.
 Results start to develop after 4 to 5 days and can last between 3 and 5 months.